Apple iPad Has Stopped Working? [Solved]

 Step 5.
-The software will then display the information of your iPad.
+The software will then display the information on your iPad.
 Please check if the information is correct.
-If you are not sure, please click question mark for instruction.
+If you are not sure, please click the question mark for instruction.
 It is important to make sure that the information is correct, otherwise, your iPad can't be fixed.

 Step 6.
 After you have made sure the iPad information is correct, click Repair to let the software to fix your iPad.
-Wait patiently and keep the iPad connecting to computer during the whole time.
+Wait patiently and keep the iPad connecting to a computer for the whole time.